Yui-H8/Datacamp/Theory_Introduction to Data Privacy.md

 *Congrats!
 You did a great job.
 You have a solid understanding of the CIA model and a few security controls related to the triad.*

 ### Security models three truths and a lie
+Which of the following statements about security models is false?